fanfury-sports/furyhub/docs/features/guardian.md

 ## Summary

-IRIShub introduce two types of privileged system user controlled by foundations, the profiler and the trustee.
+FURYhub introduce two types of privileged system user controlled by foundations, the profiler and the trustee.

 * Profiler privileges
     1. Submit software upgrade/halt proposal by governance.